FirmwGuy/CEP/docs/L0_KERNEL/design/L0-DESIGN-CPS.md

-# L0 Design: CEP Persistent Storage (CPS)
+# L0 Design: Content Persistence Service (CPS)

 ## Introduction
-CEP Persistent Storage (CPS) is the Layer 0 service that mirrors the in-memory tree to durable media without violating the heartbeat contract.
+CPS (Content Persistence Service) is the Layer 0 service that mirrors the in-memory tree to durable media without violating the heartbeat contract.
 CPS ingests the flat serializer’s beat-scoped frames, validates them, and appends the results to branch files so readers always observe complete beats at `N+1`.
 At a glance, CPS gives operators beat-atomic commits, CAS caching, observable maintenance verbs, and portable branch bundles that higher layers can ship or replay elsewhere.

 ## Decision Record